-Animals and humans both are full of beneficial bacteria and microorganisms that promote health and balance of the body.
+Animals and humans both are full of beneficial bacteria and microorganisms that promote the health and balance of the body.
 Probiotics are strains of bacteria that are known to benefit the body.
-It is best if you can use species specific probiotics when available.
+It is best if you can use species-specific probiotics when available.
 There are many supplements that claim to contain probiotics… if you do not see any benefits when adding it to your horse’s diet it is a flag that either the supplement does not contain active or optimal probiotic strains or your horse’s GI tract needs additional support to balance pH and the environment of the GI tract.

 3. Equine Digestive Enzymes

 The horse’s body is made up of trillions of cells, and there are different cells for different functions.
 Enzymes are what make chemical reactions in cells happen.
 They are vital for life and serve a wide range of functions in the body, including aiding in digestion and metabolism.
 The horse’s small intestine utilizes enzymes for digestion, so it is important to supplement equine digestive enzymes.
-Especially if yours horse does not have regular access to living grass and pasture to graze.
+Especially if your horse does not have regular access to living grass and pasture to graze.

 Best Indicators or Times To Offer Support With Equine Probiotics and Digestive Enzymes